jadecobra/python_tdd_exercises/source/passing values.rst

 ### GREEN: make it pass

-- create a file called `telephone.py` in the project folder and the terminal updates to show an [AttributeError](./AttributeError.rst) which we add to our list of exceptions
+- create a file called `telephone.py` in the project folder and the terminal updates to show an :doc:`AttributeError` which we add to our list of exceptions

 .. code-block:: python
     # Exceptions Encountered